pscally1005/pscally1005.github.io/_posts/recipes/sides/2025-03-02-yellow-rice.markdown

 - ginger
 - cinnamon
 - paprika
 Description: Am I the only one who used to think that yellow rice was a different type of rice?
 Turns out, it's just rice with turmeric.
-Here, I'm using brown rice instead of white for more fiber and micronutrients.
+Here, I'm using brown rice instead of white for more <a href="/misc/fiber">fiber</a> and micronutrients.
 Turmeric, the main feature of this side, is often regarded as one of the best spices for reducing inflammation.
 My version is a little darker due to the addition of other anti-inflammatory spices, like cayenne, paprika, cinnamon, black pepper, and ginger.
 I guess I'm on a rice kick, because tomorrow I'm making a <a href="/recipes/brown-riceirisotto">Brown Rice Risotto Base</a> as my side
 Instructions:
 - Add all ingredients to a medium pot over high heat.
 Cover and bring to a boil, reduce heat to medium, and let simmer for 20-25 minutes until all water has been absorbed.
 Garnish with dried parsley

-- I've never tried, but I see no reason why this wouldn't also work with red lentils or quinoa, which would both be higher in protein and fiber than brown rice.
+- I've never tried, but I see no reason why this wouldn't also work with red lentils or quinoa, which would both be higher in <a href="/misc/protein">protein</a> and <a href="/misc/fiber">fiber</a> than brown rice.
 Screw it, make yellow oats, I don't make the rules
 ---